Enhance the JDK networking API to support remote direct memory access (RDMA) using the rsocket protocol on Linux-based platforms.

 jdk.net module, which is where other JDK-specific networking features are already exposed.
 On platforms where rsocket is not supported, an

-UnsupportedOperationException will be thrown by the factory methods.
+UnsupportedOperationException will be thrown if the APIs are used.

 java.net.Socket openSocket(ProtocolFamily family) java.net.ServerSocket openServerSocket(ProtocolFamily family) java.nio.channels.SocketChannel openSocketChannel(ProtocolFamily family) java.nio.channels.ServerSocketChannel openServerSocketChannel(ProtocolFamily family) java.nio.channels.Selector openSelector()